mottaquikarim/pycontent/content/topics/wrangling1.md

 Our complete movies dataset contains a *lot* more movie metadata from the [OMDb API](http://www.omdbapi.com/).
 When you work with a large dataset, you should always include a `data dictionary`, or a list of variable definitions, alongside your notebook.
 It can serve as a contextual overview of the variables in the dataset as well as share information about how certain variables are formatted.
 If you're looking to study a dataset yourself, the data dictionary can also give you high-level ideas for what you might want to analyze and how.

 Below is a data dictionary for the *unaltered OMDb data*.
 (We've left the definitions for a few self-explanatory variables blank.)
 If it seems disorganized and convoluted... that's because it is!
-The fields and formats here are the original ones obtained straight from the OMDB API.
+The fields and formats here are the original ones obtained straight from the OMDb API.

 **5788 records x 29 columns**